 All experiments test two TCP ports, namely port 80 and port 443.
 We execute all the tests both from the MONROE and Planetlab nodes.
 In all cases, we test only IPv4 hosts.
-We run the experiments we describe for TCP SYN, TCP SYN/ACK and Data packets, pure ACKs and FINs towards the Alexa top 100k web servers and to our own servers.
-We run the experiments for the response to congestion signal towards the Alexa top 500k web servers, allowing us to also measure support for ECN in the wild.
+We run the experiments we describe in § 4.1.1 and § 4.1.2 towards the Alexa top 100k web servers and to our own servers.
+We run the experiments we describe in § 4.2 towards the Alexa top 500k web servers, allowing us to also measure support for ECN in the wild.
 MONROE nodes resolve the Alexa top-N websites using Google's public DNS resolver; not the mobile carrier's default resolver.
-This enables us to build a vast and complex dataset, which we open to the community.6 We collect information for a total of 26 million end-to-end communications, testing 6.5 million different paths.
+This enables us to build a vast and complex dataset, which we open to the community3.
+For example, considering that each client attempts to send TCP SYN packets with 4 different codepoints in the ECN field of the IP header (Table 1) and TCP SYN and SYN/ACK packets with 5 different combinations for the TCP flags (Table 2), we collect information for a total of 26 million end-to-end communications, testing 6.5 million different paths.

-FINDINGS
+5. FINDINGS